MTG/SymbTr/README.md

 The data is drawn from reliable sources that consists of musical pieces from Turkish art and folk music.
 Special care has been taken to select works covering a broad historical time span while being works that are still performed today.

 SymbTr-scores are provided in text, MusicXML, PDF, MIDI and mu2 formats.
-The latest version also includes music scores in MusicXML and mu2 formats.
 MusicXML is a standard open format for exchanging digital sheet music, which can be read by popular music notation software such as MuseScore, Finale and Sibelius. mu2 is a format, which can be read by Mus2, the microtonal notation software.

 Please cite the following publication if you use the data collection in your work:
 ```Kemal Karaosmanoğlu.
 A Turkish makam music symbolic database for music information retrieval: SymbTr.
 In Proceedings of 13th International Society for Music Information Retrieval Conference (ISMIR), pages 223–228, 2012.```